 Confusing Hard Work With Struggle

-I have not referred to the Webster’s, Oxford’s or Gala’s or any other reliable (or even unreliable) dictionary for an absolute meaning of the noun ‘struggle’.
+I have not referred to Webster’s, Oxford’s or Gala’s, or any other reliable (or even unreliable) dictionary for an absolute meaning of the noun ‘struggle’.
 Somehow it gives me a negative feeling and therefore, I defy its relation - whatsoever - with the noun ‘success’.

-I am not ashamed in admitting that I got my first pay-cheque (Basic + HRA + A million $ allowances – Two million $ taxes) at the age of 24 (23 years, 10 months and 14 days, to be precise).
+I am not ashamed in admitting that I got my first pay-cheque (Basic + HRA + A million $ allowances – Two million $ taxes) at the age of 24 (23 years, 10 months, and 14 days, to be precise).
 Compared to my sister starting at 19 and one of the cousins at 18 (and many others in that line), I started a little late.
-So how bad is it on my part, considering the facts that my parents were willing to invest in my formal higher education and we were three people earning (and earning well) in the family of four?
-I know they have literally ‘struggled’ enough to earn and save to afford mine and my sister’s good education (accompanied by a lush lifestyle).
-So, what is so wrong if I have decided to break free from this vicious inter-generation-cycle of struggle?
+So how bad is it on my part, considering the fact that my parents were willing to invest in my formal higher education and we were three people earning (and earning well) in the family of four?
+I know they have literally ‘struggled’ enough to earn and save to afford me and my sister’s good education (accompanied by a lush lifestyle).
+So, what is so wrong if I have decided to break free from this vicious inter-generation cycle of struggle?

 With some experience of working for others, I decided to take up my own business (Read I joined Raghu on his business).
-I had to do it someday anyway, instead I went for it a little early (courtesy motivation, pumping and torture from Raghu, apart from my parents’ and mainly my sister’s unconditional support).
+I had to do it someday anyway, instead, I went for it a little early (courtesy motivation, pumping, and torture from Raghu, apart from my parents and mainly my sister’s unconditional support).
 Now, this was a big deal.
-A lot of planning had to be done, we being startups there was a big element of risk (the whole idea of business can flip the other way round), it seeks a lot of hard work for very less or maybe no returns for an indefinite time.
+A lot of planning had to be done, being startups there was a big element of risk (the whole idea of business can flip the other way around), it seeks a lot of hard work for very less or maybe no returns for an indefinite time.
 There were issues at every level.
 There were no big promising projects for quite some time.
 The expectations were being put forward in different ways (sarcastic - on most occasions) and all we had was our shoulders to offer to one another.
-We had opted the harder path and so there was no complaining.
+We had opted for the harder path and so there was no complaining.